Access this content:

 CreditSight View Comment

-AS OF 19 Mar 2025We recently upgraded our view on KO from Market perform to Outperform to confer a slight preference for the credit over its high-A beverage peer, PepsiCo, at similar levels.
-We view both credits as core holds, but our updated view reflects increased comfort with KO’s ability to navigate an expected tax liabilities related to U.S. Tax Court litigation, as well as earnout payments related to the Fairlife acquisition.
+AS OF 21 Oct 2025We have an Outperform recommendation on KO bonds, reflecting a slight preference for the credit over its high-A beverage peer, PepsiCo, at similar levels.
+We view both credits as core holds, but our updated view reflects increased comfort with KO’s ability to navigate an expected tax liabilities related to U.S. Tax Court litigation, as well as recent earnout payments related to the Fairlife acquisition.
 KO has reported steady organic growth led by continued pricing benefits and stable consumption trends across its portfolio of soft drinks.
 Management guides to a net leverage target of 2-2.5x and we expect the company to maintain metrics in that range over the medium term.
+Playing KO vs PEP also allows investors to avoid activist risk at PEP.

 Recommendation Changed: January 16, 2025